• Saltar al contenido principal

 Antonio Vivaldi and the “Four Seasons” explained

-Antonio Lucio Vivaldi (Venice, 4 of March of 1678 – Vienna, 28 of 1741 July) was a composer and late Baroque musician, one of the pinnacles of the Baroque, of Western and universal music, his skills are reflected in having laid the concert’s foundations the most important of his time.
+Antonio Vivaldi's Four Seasons explained Antonio Lucio Vivaldi (Venice, March 4, 1678 – Vienna, July 28, 1741) was a composer and a late Baroque musician, one of the pinnacles of the Baroque era in Western and universal music.
+His skills are reflected in his foundational contributions to the concerto, one of the most important musical forms of his time.

-Vivaldi was nicknamed il prete rosso (“the reddish priest”) for being a catholic priest and red-haired.
-He composed 770 works, between which 477 concerts and 46 operas are told.
+Vivaldi was nicknamed il prete rosso (“the red-haired priest”) because he was a Catholic priest with red hair.
+He composed a total of 770 works, including 477 concertos and 46 operas.

 Spring

-The second movement draws a scene where a little shepherd has remained slept, the smooth wind produces a beautiful murmur and the violin solo describes the sweet and calm dream of the little shepherd.
-In the third movement a popular celebration is described with jubilant songs and dances because of the Spring’s arrival.
+The second movement depicts a scene where a young shepherd has fallen asleep.
+The gentle breeze produces a soothing murmur, and the solo violin describes the shepherd’s sweet and peaceful dream.
+In the third movement, a festive celebration unfolds with jubilant songs and dances, celebrating the arrival of spring.

 Summer

-In the second movement a farmer has returned home, after an arduous day of work, tired tries to sleep but a thunderclap in the sky announces a storm that interrupts his dream, this scene repeats itself several times and it is united to the third movement that describes the forces of the nature untied in a terrible storm.
+In the second movement, a farmer returns home after a grueling day of work.
+Exhausted, he tries to sleep, but a thunderclap in the sky announces a storm that interrupts his dreams.
+This scene repeats several times and is connected to the third movement, which depicts the unleashed forces of nature in a fierce storm.

 Autumn

-In the Autumn the leaves of the trees get dry little by little and when they are very dry, impelled by the caress of the wind, give off and fall to form a crisp carpet when being stepped on.
-The harpsichord interprets a melody that makes us imagine the capricious fall of the dry leaves.
+In autumn, leaves gradually dry up and, propelled by the caress of the wind, fall to the ground, forming a crunchy carpet underfoot.
+The harpsichord plays a melody that evokes the whimsical fall of the dry leaves.

 Winter

-The first notes describe with a smooth and persistent rhythm the slow fall of the snowflakes and the fast trill of the violins describe the teeth chattering caused by the intense cold.
-We now listen to a gust of wind that shakes the fall of the snowflakes in the first violin solo.
-Little by little it increases the force of music to end with a great theme.
+The opening notes depict the slow, persistent fall of snowflakes, and the rapid trills of the violins represent the chattering of teeth caused by intense cold.
+A gust of wind is heard, shaking the falling snowflakes in the first violin solo.
+The music gradually intensifies, leading to a grand theme.

-“So it is the winter, but it also has great beauties”.
-With these words Antonio Vivaldi finishes his great creation, the cycle of the Four Seasons.
+“So it is with winter, but it also possesses great beauty,” Antonio Vivaldi concludes his magnificent work, the cycle of “The Four Seasons.”

 Video: Vivaldi’s Four Seasons Musical Work